For a PDF copy, see: Printing at RC info sheet – artwork

 Spot colour printing on the two drum printer

-You can use this machine if you want to print using red or purple ink.
+You can use this machine if you want to print using red or green ink.

 This machine has two drums in it, so it can put two different colours of ink on the paper at the same time.
 It is also able to understand which colour is which in your artwork, so you can bring one piece of artwork with, for example, black and red in it, and it will be able to work out which bits to print using black ink and which bits to print using red ink.